Chocolate bar: Industrialisation

+An American magazine reported in 1836 that small, sweetened chocolate bars had become popular in France because of their nutritional value and portability.
+At the time, chocolate was still typically manufactured without sugar in the United States and Great Britain, while sweetened chocolate had already become established in continental Europe.
+There, the industry also benefited from the introduction of domestically produced beet sugar, which eventually supplanted cane sugar in European confections.

 In the 1830s, French pharmacist Antoine Brutus Menier, who first used chocolate as a coating for pills, developed a chocolate factory in Noisiel.
 In 1836, a yellow-wrapped chocolate tablet with six semi-cylindrical divisions is launched, possibly already using additional cocoa butter.
 By the 1840s the production of a wide variety of chocolate bars and bonbons is attested.
 Semi-finished products like finely ground cocoa liquor and cocoa butter were also sold by Menier.
 Menier's tablets bore a trademark to protect them from counterfeits.
 By the 1860s, production reached 2,500 tonnes, a quarter of the country’s total output, much of it exported.
-French assortments dominated the confectionery market until the appearance of milk chocolate in the 1890s.